-- a) If, at the end of a game, the score is tied, the game shall be called a "tie" and each team shall be credited with one point in the standings, except for single elimination matches where ties are not desirable at the end of regular playing time. - b) For games where a tie is not desirable (pre-quarter finals, quarter-finals, semi-finals and finals, or other types of single elimination competitions), the outcome of the game shall be settled as follows: - At the conclusion of the tied match, a three minute rest will be allowed, and the teams will play a ten minute sudden death playoff, with the announcement that the first team to score will be declared the winner. - If after the sudden death overtime period the teams are still tied, the teams will proceed to a Shootout to determine the winner (See 2.3 e) - c) Any overtime period shall be considered a part of the game and all unexpired penalties shall remain in force. - d) Overtime periods do not apply to games tied in round robin matches. - e) Shoot-out: When additional game time is not available for sudden death overtime, a shoot-out can be used to break ties for teams having equal accumulated points. - Shootouts will take place using three shooters from each team, with each team alternately participating, in conformity with procedures used for penalty shots.
-The Captains will nominate the shoot out participants to the Lead Referee.
-The Lead Referee shall give the list of shooters to the Scorekeeper prior to the start of the shootout. - Team Captains will use a coin toss prior to the start of the shoot-out to determine which team will initiate the alternating sequence of shots.
-Each goalkeeper will defend that teams' own goal and a common goal cage is not to be employed. - The highest number of successful goals obtained from the three attempts will determine the victor in the shoot-out. - If the result is still tied after three shots by each team the procedure shall continue with a tie-break shoot-out by one player of each team, with new players with the other team starting to take the tie-break shots.
+- a) If, at the end of a game, the score is tied, the game shall be called a "tie" and each team shall be credited with one point in the standings, except for single elimination matches where ties are not desirable at the end of regular playing time. - b) For games where a tie is not desirable (pre-quarter finals, quarter-finals, semi-finals and finals, or other types of single elimination competitions), the outcome of the game shall be settled as follows: - At the conclusion of the tied match, a two minute rest will be allowed, and the teams will play a ten (10) minute sudden death playoff, with the announcement that the first team to score will be declared the winner. - The two teams will start at the opposite end zone of the respective players bench for the overtime period - If after the sudden death overtime period the teams are still tied, the teams will proceed to a Shoot-out to determine the winner (see 1.3d) - c) Overtime periods do not apply to games tied in round robin matches. - d) Shoot-out: When additional game time is not available for sudden death overtime, a shoot-out can be used to break ties for teams having equal accumulated points. - Shoot-outs will take place using three shooters from each team, with each team alternately participating, in conformity with procedures used for penalty shots.
+The Captains will nominate the shoot-out participants to the Lead Referee.
+The Lead Referee shall give the list of shooters to the Scorekeeper prior to the start of the shootout. - Home team will determine which team will initiate the alternating sequence of shots.
+Each goalkeeper will defend that own goal and a common goal cage is not to be employed. - The highest number of successful goals obtained from the three attempts will determine the victor in the shoot-out. - If the result is still tied after three shots by each team the procedure shall continue with a tiebreak shoot-out by one player of each team, with new players with the other team starting to take the tie-break shots.
 The game shall be finished as soon as a winner between the 2 players brings the decisive result.